Lupester/IntroToProg-Python-Mod07/README.md

  Understanding Python Pickling with example: https://www.geeksforgeeks.org/understanding-python-pickling-example/

 ### Applying our Knowledge
 After reviewing the required reading, lecture notes, videos, and web pages, we then were required to complete an assignment.
 By modifying my previous “HomeInventory.txt” and changing the file to “Toolbox.dat.”
 The final step was of the assignment was to upload our documents onto the GitHub website and create a weblink.
-See Figure 1
+See Figure 1 in Assignment07 wordocument.

 ### Creating the Program Script
 The objective of the assignment was to import pickle and insert an error handling script.
-See figure 2.
+See figure 2 in Assignment07 word document.
 The  functions that I created are as followed:

 ### Running the Script
 To test out your script in PyCharm select Run from the task menu.
 A lower console should open, with a Menu of  Options.
 The user has three options.
 If the user selects “1) Add and Save Data to file.”
 The program will request the user enter information.
 If the user enters a character other, then a numeric, an error message will appear.
-See Figure 5 and 6.
+See Figure 5 and 6 in Assignment07 word document.
 The  “Toolbox.dat” file is saved to Windows C: Drive.
-See figure 7.
+See figure 7 in Assignment07 word document..

 ### Summary
 In reading  Chapter 7, and reviewing the lecture notes, webpages, practices running the lab assignment and reviewing the tutorials.
 Replicating the steps from assignment 4, I was able to create a subfolder, and a PyCharm file, and essentially adding an error handaling and import, load and dump the pickle.